-Nourish nature
+Nourish Nature,

-Cultivate success
+Cultivate Success

 Visit the shop

-About biochar
+About Biochar

 Biochar is a stable, carbon rich form of charcoal produced by heating organic waste materials at high temperatures in a low-oxygen environment (a process called pyrolysis).
 It creates an incredibly porous substance, which has a number of qualities that deliver an array of different benefits.

 Pure biochar - this is the product in its raw form, produced during the pyrolysis process, it is then cooled and packaged, with nothing added to it.
-You can either charge it yourself before using or use in your chicken coop to absorb moisture and help eliminate odours.
+You can either enrich it yourself before using or use in your chicken coop to absorb moisture and help eliminate odours.

 Why you should use biochar: